lucadellalib/actorch/README.md

 )
 ```

-Open a terminal in the directory where you saved the configuration file and run:
+Open a terminal in the directory where you saved the configuration file and run
+(if you installed `actorch` in a virtual environment, you first need to activate
+it, e.g. `conda activate actorch-env` if you installed `actorch` using Conda):

 ```
 pip install gym[classic_control]        # Install dependencies for CartPole-v1